 Part of this is to look back at the brilliant time you have had.
 However, it is useful to take pictures of your bag so you can remember what it looks like when you land.
 Also, take pictures of your child so that if the worst happens and you lose them, you know what clothes they have on.

 If you want ultimate parent points, just go for matching clothes – it really does work!!!

 Life is about having fun and chances are you’re going on holiday and will have a great time.
 Relax and it’ll all be fine!

-If you have any other hints or tips, please leave them in the comments below!
+If you have any other hints or tips on travelling, please leave them in the comments below!

 To read more of my blog, please feel free to:

 “Like” me on Facebook http://www.facebook.com/leedsdad (it will make me happy!!)

 Go onto my website: http://www.leedsdad.com